WilcoLouwerse/Begrafenisplanner-application-NLDesign/README.md

-Readme
+# Readme
 -------
 Welcome to the the VNG Common Ground proto component!

-This "proto" component provides a plug and play solution for component generation on common ground.
+This "proto" component provides a plug and play solution for component generation on Common Ground.
 That means that it takes away all the hassle of setting op codebases, containers and following the VNG Api Standaard.
-It does al that for you!
+It does all that for you!

-For that we use **[Api Platform](https://api-platform.com)**, a next-generation web framework designed to easily create API-first projects without compromising extensibility and flexibility. test
+For that we use **[Api Platform](https://api-platform.com)**, a next-generation web framework designed to easily create API-first projects, without compromising extensibility and flexibility.

-Features
+## Features
 -------
 API Platform embraces open web standards (OpenAPI, JSON-LD, GraphQL, Hydra, HAL, JSONAPI, JWT, OAuth, HTTP...) and the [Linked Data](https://www.w3.org/standards/semanticweb/data) movement.
 Your API will automatically expose structured data in Schema.org/JSON-LD.
 It means that your commonground application is usable **out of the box** with technologies of the semantic web.